Tiendil/feeds.fun/README.md

 - [ ] test running dev project from scratch (without preixisting DBs)
 - [ ] refactor API endpoints / names
 - [ ] update `commands` section in README

+# Public MVP

+- [ ] reduce amount the size of answers from backend
+- [ ] favicon
+- [ ] openapi key per user
+- [ ] blog
+- [ ] some styles
+- [ ] search for unprocessed entries and reprocess them periodically
+- [ ] cache erros and display them somehow in gui
+- [ ] names for feeds
+- [ ] display feed for each entry
+- [ ] tooltip for last entries period about top limit of how many entries can be retrieved
+- [ ] in the news list highlight tags that are used in rules

 # Errors